jborean93/SecretManagement.DpapiNG/docs/en-US/ConvertTo-DpapiNGSecret.md

 The encrypted data is protected using the protection descriptor specified.
 Use [ConvertFrom-DpapiNGSecret](./ConvertFrom-DpapiNGSecret.md) to decrypt the secret data back into a usable object.
 By default the secret will be protected with the `LOCAL=user` protection descriptor which only allows the current user on the current host the ability to decrypt the secret.
-The `-Sid` or `-CurrentSid` parameter can be used to specify a specific domain user/group or the current domain user the ability to decrypt the secret.
+The `-Sid` or `-CurrentSid` parameters can be used to specify a specific domain user/group or the current domain user the ability to decrypt the secret.
 The [New-DpapiNGDescriptor](./New-DpapiNGDescriptor.md) and [Add-DpapiNGDescriptor](./Add-DpapiNGDescriptor.md) to build a more complex protection descriptor used to protect the secret.
+The `-Certificate` or `-CertificateThumbprint` parameters can be used to specify a certificate that can encrypt and decrypt the secret using the certificate specified.

 ## EXAMPLES